rhashimoto/wa-sqlite/README.md

 The demo page provides access to a database backed by asynchronous in-memory storage.
 The database is opened and closed on each SQL execution to ensure that data is really persisted to storage.

-For convenience, if any region is selected in the editor, only that region will be executed.
-In addition, the editor contents are persisted to browser localStorage.
+For convenience, if any text region is selected in the editor, only that region will be executed.
+In addition, the editor contents are restored across page reloads using browser localStorage.